The following is a lightly edited transcript.

 So you don’t believe God makes much of us?
-And my answer is: No. I can see how you would think that.
+And my answer is No. I can see how you would think that.
 But no, no, no. I do believe God makes much of us.
 Oh, really?
-Well, how does that fit with your God centeredness?
+Well, how does that fit with your God-centeredness?
 That is the question.
 I want clarity on this.
 I don’t want to be misunderstood.
-So I don’t want to try to be excessive provocative here.
+So I don’t want to try to be excessively provocative here.
 I want to bring clarity to this issue.
-So when I ask: Do you feel more loved by God when he makes much of you or when he enables you to make much of him, I am not saying you have to choose between those two.
+So when I ask: Do you feel more loved by God when he makes much of you or when he enables you to make much of him?, I am not saying you have to choose between those two.
 I am saying you need to rank them.
 And that is huge to me.
 I want to help you relocate God at the bottom of your joy.
-I want God to move to the very bottom, foundational bottom, fruit spring like bottom of your joy.
+I want God to move to the very bottom — foundational bottom, spring-like bottom — of your joy.
 So there is nothing underneath it helping it or sustaining it or feeding it.
 That is it.
 It is just down as low as it can go.
 I want God to be there in your joy structure.

 Now before I defend the fact that God makes much of us in a certain way, I want to tell you why this matters so much to me, why going here and thinking about this matters to me.
 Millions of people in the church of Christ around the world are not born again.
 And they believe that God loves them and they are going to hell.
 So feeling loved by God when you are not savingly loved by God is very dangerous.
 And I care a lot about that.
 To hear the words at the last day, “I never knew you.
 Depart from me.”
 After they had said, “Did we not prophesy in your name and do many mighty works in your name?”
 And he will say, “I don’t know who you are.”
 That will be a terrifying moment.